Cloonie/AWS-Cloud-Practitioner/README.md

 • Amazon Route 53 \
 • Amazon VPC \
 • AWS VPN \
+AWS Site-to-Site VPN creates encrypted tunnels between your network and your Amazon Virtual Private Clouds or AWS Transit Gateways.
+For managing remote access, AWS Client VPN connects your users to AWS or on-premises resources using a VPN software client \

 ## Security, Identity, and Compliance:
 • AWS Artifact \